 Modern Org Structure and Design

 The Domed Topped Table Story

 Above is our drawing that captures what you are feeling when it comes to the organizational structure of your company.

 Let’s imagine a team gathered around a table, a table with a domed top.
 Around that table are Jobs/Seats filled by team members.
 An issue / problem / opportunity that is shaped like a ball-bearing lands on the table.

-What we want is so much clarity in Seats and Roles in our corporate structure that our ball always goes to the right place, with clear ownership, domain and authority.
+What we want is so much clarity around Seats and Roles in our corporate structure that our ball always goes to the right place, with clear ownership, domain and authority.
 This is what we are solving, it is the goal.

 Unfortunately even the prettiest org chart software will not solve your problem.
 What is needed is a modern approach an upgraded org chart, what is needed is an org graph.

 Bonus, you have probably tried thinking about a matrix organizational structure too.
 While this is on the right track it also is a 2 dimensional tool in a three dimensional world.
 Thinking about your company as a matrix is a good practice, more advanced, but it will not get you to the promised land.